cookerlyk/snake/README.md

 Written in Python 3.5.1 using the curses module for terminal display and control.

-The code supports two different game options, the first will end the game when a wall is hit by the head of the snake, the second game mode allows the snake to pass through the walls to the other side and the game will only end if the snake runs into its tail.
+The game supports two different gameplay options, the first will end the game when a wall is hit by the head of the snake and the second allows the snake to pass through the walls to the other side.
+The game will only end if the snake runs into its body, in option 2.

 To choose solid walls select option 1 on the selection screen, selecting option 2 will allow the snake to pass through the walls to the other side.

-Written and tested on Mac OS El Capitan.
+Written and tested on Mac OS El Capitan

 ##Running the Game
-To run the game, download files and place in directory of your choice.
-Navigate to that directory in the terminal and type "python3 snake_main.py" into the window and press enter.
+To run the game, download the files or clone the repository and place in a directory of your choice.
+Navigate to that directory using the terminal and type "python3 snake_main.py" into the window, then press enter.

 ###Dependencies
 You must have python 3.x.x installed on your computer to run.<br/>